Monitoring events in AWS Health with Amazon EventBridge - AWS Health

-Monitoring AWS Health events with Amazon EventBridge
+Monitoring events in AWS Health with Amazon EventBridge

 You can use Amazon EventBridge to detect and react to AWS Health events.
 Then, based on rules that you create, EventBridge invokes one or more target actions when an event matches the values that you specify in a rule.
 Depending on the type of event, you can capture event information, initiate additional events, send notifications, take corrective action, or perform other actions.
 For example, you can use AWS Health to receive email notifications if you have AWS resources in your AWS account that are scheduled for updates, such as Amazon Elastic Compute Cloud (Amazon EC2) instances.